 - You won’t have to make employer payroll tax payments through the end of 2020.

-- Your business will not lose any loan forgiveness eligibility if you can show that some employees declined to return to their jobs or the pre-pandemic headcount is no longer required.
+- Your business will not lose any loan forgiveness eligibility.
+As long as you can show that some employees declined to return to their jobs.
+Or that the pre-pandemic headcount is no longer required.

-- June 30, 2020 remains the last date on which a PPP loan application can be approved.
+- The last date on which the PPP loan application can be approved is June 30th 2020.

 For more information, please click here to view the joint statement by the Treasury and Small Business Administration.